leinadalrus/leinadalrus/README.md

-- 👋 Hi, I’m Daniel Surla, and my handle is @boyemperorpfks!
+- 👋 Hi, I’m Daniel Surla, and my handle is @leinadalrus!
 - I generally just write whatever I fancy, but its mostly audio programming stuff because its fun, and I'm a-bit-of-an-audiophile.

 Well o well, I guess...✨👀✨ I’m interested in ...
 Event...Data...-Driven programming as well as Systems Deployment Operations, or just DevOps in general.